SenseNet/sncom-resources/_posts/2020-01-18-time-is-money.md

 We can also check the size during development as well.
 We just added a new line for the package.json:<br/>
 `"build:stats": "webpack --config webpack.prod.js --profile --json > stats.json"`<br/>

-After generating the stats.js can make this file more transparent with [webpack-visualizer](https://chrisbateman.github.io/webpack-visualizer/)
+After generating the `stats.json`.
+We can make this file more transparent with [webpack-visualizer](https://chrisbateman.github.io/webpack-visualizer/)

 <p align="center">
 <img src="/img/posts/webpack_visualizer.gif">